JDScript/rob6323_go2_project/README.md

 ### Training

-This project is trained with RSL-RL
+This project is trained using the PPO agent of RSL-RL, with 4096 parallel environments by default.
+The physics engine runs at 200Hz and the control policy runs at 50Hz

 To train in headless mode